RSE-Sheffield/RSE-Sheffield.github.io/pages/service/activities/activities.md

 ## Support of site licensed RSE software

-The University of Sheffield's IT department, CiCS, invests heavily in the provision of best-in-class commercial software applications for the benefit of the University's students and researchers.
-We work with CiCS and software vendors such as Mathworks, Microsoft, Wolfram Research, Intel, NVIDIA, Maplesoft and NAG to provide training and support to members of the University to help maximise the impact of these
+The University of Sheffield's IT department, IT Services, invests heavily in the provision of best-in-class commercial software applications for the benefit of the University's students and researchers.
+We work with IT Services and software vendors such as Mathworks, Microsoft, Wolfram Research, Intel, NVIDIA, Maplesoft and NAG to provide training and support to members of the University to help maximise the impact of these